H2CO3/sdl2-sparkling/doc/SDL.md

     hashmap GetPowerInfo()

-Tells information on the running computer's power (e.g. if the battery is charged) with percentage, seconds of battery life left and a string with the state of the battery.
+Tells information on the running computer's power with percentage, seconds of battery life left and a string with the state of the battery.